ginogeorgiev/Unity-Prototyping-Toolkit/docs/Core Logic/Variables.md

 Variables are atomic representations of either primitive or Unity types.
 They provide a way to store and share data between features, promoting decoupling and modularity in your project.

+You can also Create your own Variables by looking at the examples.

 #### 1. Create a Variable in the Editor

 To create a variable, follow these steps: